-- During a lecture period, you will deliver an oral report on a technical article. - Marking scheme: - ➤ 1 mark, for rehearsing your report at a tutorial the week before your presentation.
-(You must schedule this rehearsal using Canvas1, after you have been assigned a date for your presentation.) - ➤ 1 mark, for a title slide with your name and accurate bibliographic information on the article you're discussing in your oral report. - ➤ 2 marks, for your one-slide summary of the article.
+- I mark, for rehearsing your report at a tutorial the week before your presentation.
+(You must schedule this rehearsal using Canvas, after you have been assigned a date for your presentation.) - I mark, for a title slide with your name and accurate bibliographic information which would allow another scholar to retrieve an exact copy of the article discussed in your presentation. - I mark, for your one-slide summary of the article.
 You may quote the topic sentence from the abstract of the article (if it has a topic sentence).
-Your summary must be appropriate for your presentation: it should mention the aspect you discuss in detail. - ➤ 1 mark, for delivering your report in 8 to 12 minutes. - > Plus another 10 marks for: - identifying (2 marks) an aspect (e.g. a concept or a technical consideration) that is either discussed in the article, or which should have been at least mentioned in this article, - which is worthy (3 marks) of careful consideration by your classmates, and - which you adequately explain in one to four slides (5 marks). - Note: the aspects selected by you, and your classmates, are examinable. - If you select a trivial aspect, you won't succeed in arguing that it is worthy of consideration. - If you select a complex technical concept, then you won't succeed in explaining it adequately. - Your most important task, when reading the article, is to decide "what would be a good focus for our attention the next time someone reads it?" - Try to persuade your classmates to read the article again, to learn more about what you have discussed!
+Your summary must be appropriate for your presentation, i.e. it should be an adequate introduction to the aspect you discuss in detail. - \geq 1 mark, for delivering your report in 8 to 12 minutes. - 2 marks, for identifying one (and no more than one) concept or technical consideration that is either discussed in the article, or which should have been at least mentioned in this article, - I mark, for explaining why this particular aspect of your article was worthy of careful consideration by you, and why it is important enough to be examinable in this course, and - 3 marks, for your accurate and understandable discussion of this aspect, using information you have gained from your careful reading of your article without relying on outside sources.